miku/esbulk/README.md

 esbulk
 ======

-Fast parallel bulk loading utility for elasticsearch.
+Fast parallel command line [bulk loading](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) utility for elasticsearch.
 Data is read from a newline delimited JSON file or stdin and indexed into elasticsearch in bulk *and* in parallel.
 The shortest command would be: